About the TWJ Foundation

 The Higgs Charitable Trust was to fund the TWJ Foundation.
 Its trustees have indeed acted from the outset as TWJ’s greatest benefactors and the TWJ Foundation continues to be most grateful to them for their generosity.

-Patrick Hunter Jobson, a Consultant in Otorhinolaryngology, who had married one of TWJ’s grand-daughters, became the Foundation’s first Executive Chairman.
+Patrick Hunter Jobson, a Consultant in Otorhinolaryngology, who had married one of TWJ’s grand-daughters, became the Foundation’s first Executive Chair.
 David Wright, his Consultant colleague, was co-founder and instrumental in arranging overseas Fellowships in the USA, Canada, South Africa and Australia.
 Pat gave his time and talents unstintingly during the first 20 years when so much was achieved until his death in 1994.
 Since then his ideals have been continued through his successors David Wright, David Proops and Martin Bailey.

 The TWJ Foundation’s specific aim is to help patients with deafness overcome their handicap.
 To achieve this goal the Foundation offers research and educational grants to otolaryngologists and other related audiological professionals working in the British National Health Service.